 (Don’t worry, Evening Katie, I’ll get it going as soon as I post this lovely recipe.)

 This month’s focus in on using fresh ginger, so imagine my glee when I was searching through on of my slow cooker eBooks a few weeks back and found a recipe calling for fresh ginger!
-From Your Freezer to Your Family by Stephanie of Mama and Baby Love includes ways to make slow cooker meals that get frozen and then go directly into the slow cooker (boy, Morning Katie would love that!).
+From Your Freezer to Your Family (no longer available) by Stephanie of Mama and Baby Love includes ways to make slow cooker meals that get frozen and then go directly into the slow cooker (boy, Morning Katie would love that!).
 I have never actually taken the time to do the freezer part, but the recipes are great for regular slow cooking too.

 Stephanie gave me permission to reprint this ginger beef recipe, and although I tweaked it a little, it’s still definitely hers.
 In her old book, she used to list the ingredients for a double recipe assuming people were making two bags of meals for their freezer.
 In the new version, she offers a number of methods for cooking, including freezer-to-slow-cooker, stovetop, Dutch-oven-in-the-oven, and slow cook without freezing.
 It’s much more versatile and has quite a few new recipes as well.